top of page

 Cable TV or satellite dishes and antennas can be placed where suggested by the installer and must have cables/wires fastened to the Unit exterior.

-Replacement windows require Board approval prior to installation.
-Any violation may result in removal at the owner’s expense and/or fines if owner does not comply with Board decision.
+Replacement windows require written Board approval prior to installation.
+Any violation may result in removal at the Unit owner’s expense and/or fines if Unit owner does not comply with Board decision.
 Windows must be replaced in pairs (two front or two back windows).
 Replacement windows must be the same measurements as the original windows, exterior frames must be white, windows cannot be tinted other than for low-E ratings, must have 3 vertical sections as the original windows, the front windows must be casement style, and rear windows may be casement, double or single hung.
-However, all rear windows must be of the same style.
+However, both rear windows must be of the same style.

 Wrought iron railings on the front porch are optional.
-The railing must be maintained in good condition and free from any collapse or falling hazard.
+The railing must be maintained in good condition and free from discoloration, rust, or any collapse or falling hazard.
 If railings are removed, all must be removed, and the downspout extended to the exterior living room wall with dark brown spouting of the same size.

 ROOFS